AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

  * [TimeLine](#timeline)

 # Overview
 The Live Edit mode allows you to edit any part of your Gannt without touching the code.
-All you need to do is to use the mouse to change the duration, position or connectons.
+All you need to do is to use the mouse to change the duration, position or connections.

 In this article we will consider the "editing mode" of AnyGantt.
 For simplifying the material, there are two paragraphs for Timeline and Data Grid.